echeran/smile-of-murugan/webbook/chapter19.md

 [^story-development]: However, the development is very uneven and full of potential dangers and pitfalls.

-Contemporary Tamil prose-and I certainly do not enjoy writing this is, on the whole, emasculated, flat, colourless, as if most of the writers were afraid of conveying their own experience of life, as if they were strangled by inhibitions when talking about matters like body and sex.
+Contemporary Tamil prose—and I certainly do not enjoy writing this—is, on the whole, emasculated, flat, colourless, as if most of the writers were afraid of conveying their own experience of life, as if they were strangled by inhibitions when talking about matters like body and sex.
 Unfortunately one finds this flat, unidimensional